 Several small studies have evaluated whether e-cigarettes can help some people quit smoking.
 The US Preventive Task Force reports that any evidence that supports the use of e-cigarettes for smoking cessation is quite limited and does not show benefit among smokers intending to quit.
 None of the specific products have been approved as cessation interventions by the U.S. Food and Drug Administration.

-E-cigarettes such as Juul are increasingly popular among children and adolescents who do not smoke.
+E-cigarettes and vaping are increasingly popular among children and adolescents who do not smoke.
 Researchers worry that by creating nicotine addiction in people who are not current smokers, e-cigarettes may serve as gateway products leading to smoked tobacco use.

 The FDA has not approved these devices for smoking cessation.
 However, the FDA has announced that it has finalized a rule that allows it to regulate e-cigarettes and other electronic nicotine delivery systems similar to the way that it regulates tobacco products.
 This will require that e-cigarette manufacturers provide the government with a list of ingredients contained in their products.